odewahn/prompter/README.md

 This section is a little light right now since this is a single person project.
 I should probably write some tests, for example....

+## TO DO

+- Add the persona prompt into the hash computation in prompter

 ## Set up the environment

 ```